Types of Baby Slings and Carriers

 photo

-courtesy by N.R.
+courtesy by

 A wrap sling is a

-long piece of cloth that you wrap
+long piece of cloth that you

-around you over both
+around you

-shoulders and knot cleverly to make a comfortable and
+and knot cleverly to make a comfortable and

-tight baby seat
+tight baby

 with perfect support.

-Baby's posture in a wrap is safe
+Baby's posture in a wrap is

-and supportive and promotes
+and supportive

-good muscle development.
+good muscle development

-A baby wrap carrier is the
+A baby wrap carrier is

 the weight on